erenduzova/quizzopedia/README.md

 ## General info
 This project is a simple quiz game.<br />
 tkinter package used for ui.<br />
-Questions retrieved from Open Trivia Database API.<br />
+Questions retrieved from Open Trivia Database with API.<br />

 ## Built with
 Project is created with: